15 great press release examples (plus tips for SEO and AI visibility in 2026)

 - Why it matters now

-Strong press releases include relevant quotes from executives, experts, or partners.
+Strong press releases include relevant quotes from executives, experts, or partners that add insight, explain significance and show perspective.

 Quotes help: